Essential Compliance For Texas Hearing Care Professionals

 How do I get a hearing aid dispensing license in Texas?

-In order to become a licensed Hearing Instrument Fitter and Dispenser in Texas, you must have first completed an apprenticeship with the supervision of one who is already qualified.
+To become a licensed Hearing Instrument Fitter and Dispenser in Texas, you must first complete an apprenticeship under the supervision of one who is already qualified.
 You also need 20 hours of continuing education credits from approved sources over your year-long apprentice period.

 What is the difference between a hearing aid dispenser and an audiologist?

-How long does it take to be a hearing aid dispenser?
+How long does it take to become a hearing aid dispenser?

 The Hearing Aid Academy (HAA) is the most comprehensive and advanced 100% online education program for hearing aid specialists.
 Eligible students graduate in 3 to 6 months, but you can always work with your HAA advisor to come up with a plan that best suits your needs!